Text copied to clipboard!

 • Medical degree (MD or DO) from an accredited institution.

-• Board certification or eligibility in Radiation Oncology.
+• Board certification in Radiation Oncology.

-• Strong knowledge of radiation therapy techniques and technologies.
+• Experience with advanced radiation therapy technologies.

-• Ability to work collaboratively within a multidisciplinary healthcare team.
+• Ability to work collaboratively in a multidisciplinary team.

 Potential interview questions